Weaverville, NC to Greasy Creek Campsite: Days 29-33

 The next day passes in a blur.
 To my surprise, the sun comes out, and I actually have a view as I hike over Beauty Spot.
 As I descend, I catch sight of a small gnome house wedged in a hollow tree trunk.
 I turn it over and find a word written in black ink across the bottom: Random.
 Indeed.

-In the mid-afternoon, I come across a large black van plastered with pictures of Casper, the friendly ghost.
+In the mid-afternoon, I come across a large white van plastered with pictures of Casper, the friendly ghost.
 A man wearing a grungy sweatshirt and jeans gets off and offers me some soda and snacks.
 He introduces himself as Rob, the former owner of a hiker hostel up north.

 “All of you are such unique individuals, and when you put everyone together, generally, a very happy thing happens.”